CuriouzK0d3r/cli-novel-writer/TYPEWRITER-MODE.md

 1. **Monitoring Cursor Position**: Tracks where your text cursor is located
 2. **Calculating Line Position**: Determines which line contains your cursor
 3. **Auto-Scrolling**: Adjusts the editor's scroll position to center that line
+4. **Line Dimming**: Creates an overlay that dims lines outside the focus range (current ±1 line)
-4. **Responsive Updates**: Updates the view as you type, click, or use keyboard navigation
+5. **Real-time Updates**: Updates both scrolling and dimming as you type, click, or use keyboard navigation
+6. **Visual Focus**: Maintains smooth transitions between focused and dimmed states

 ## Technical Details